 For some people, however, low back pain becomes chronic and debilitating.
 With suffering, many people are anxious for an ultimate solution: surgery to fuse the vertebrae.
 Unfortunately, too often this approach is applied inappropriately and fails to provide the expected relief.

-According to Dr. David Hanscom, a leading spine surgeon, back pain can be overcome, but surgery is frequently NOT the best choice.
+According to Dr. David Hanscom, a leading spine surgeon, back pain can be overcome, but surgery is frequently NOT the best tactic.
 People with chronic back pain may need to overcome their anger and anxiety and use an integrated approach to build new neural pathways that circumvent the pain.
-Some of the best tactics include finding a way to play as well as a way to confront anger and find forgiveness.